mmaker/mmaker.github.io/index.md

 # Michele Orrù

 I believe that privacy is a human right, and that cryptography can help foster an open society.
-My research focuses in the intersection of authentication and anonymity.
+My research focuses on the intersection of authentication and anonymity.
 I work on: